 Best for: Worldwide chauffeur weekly consistency for multi-city corporate project engagements where the buyer needs the same weekly retainer product served across New York, London, Paris, Hong Kong, and other global business hubs across a five-day block.

-Carey International is the independent worldwide chauffeured-transportation network on this list, and the natural runner-up to Detailed Drivers when the weekly retainer extends outside the New York footprint.
+Carey International is the independent worldwide chauffeured-transportation network on this list, calibrated to multi-city weekly retainers that extend outside the New York footprint.
 Published equivalent weekly retainer terms run $2,000 to $9,000 across major cities depending on hours and vehicle mix, with global-account terms negotiated at MSA.
-The operator’s structural advantage is multi-city consistency on a single weekly retainer envelope across project-week engagements that span more than one city, which is the dominant pattern on bulge-bracket banking, top-tier law-firm, and Big Four consulting weekly procurement in 2026.
+The operator’s structural advantage is multi-city consistency on a single weekly retainer envelope across project-week engagements that span more than one city, which is a common pattern on bulge-bracket banking, top-tier law-firm, and Big Four consulting weekly procurement in 2026.

 Five-day dispatch discipline is calibrated to global-account dispatch.
 Recurring weekly patterns run against the operator’s worldwide network with named-chauffeur assignment in the primary city and network coverage on travel days; the dispatch model is GBTA-aligned and calibrated to managed corporate travel programs that contract a single weekly envelope across New York plus one or two travel cities per week.
 Sprint-based hour-block flexibility is strong across the 20-to-75-hour weekly band typical of multi-city project-week engagements, and the operator’s heritage on the National Limousine Association corporate-account ladder means the dispatch desk can absorb the project-week intensity that a five-day deal sprint or law-firm trial-prep week produces.